Rooftop garden at 950 building

 Professor James Meraz pushes the boundaries of how students think about sustainable design.

 Parallel to our focus on education, efforts were made to conform operations with this new social, environmental and economic model.
-Not surprisingly, this accomplished some things, and left others ‘to be determined.’
-There is a realization that progress towards the resilience model must move more quickly and be made more explicit.
+Not surprisingly, this accomplished some things and left others ‘to be determined.’
+There is a realization that progress toward the resilience model must move more quickly and be made more explicit.
 Of note, this past decade has revealed the significant role of creative professionals in proposing systems of service capable of meeting future challenges.
-Together with educational and industry partners, ArtCenter can look to this next decade of achievement as one in which artists and designers participate fully in making sustainable development possible.
-More skillfully, more courageously, more successfully.

 abstract photograph

-Take the next step toward a career in art and design.
+Take the first step toward a career in art and design.